jeffscottbrown/grails-core/UPGRADE7.md

   - Primitive booleans will no longer generate the form of isProperty & getProperty.
 They will only generate isProperty()
 - [GROOVY-5169](https://issues.apache.org/jira/browse/GROOVY-5169)  [GROOVY-10449](https://issues.apache.org/jira/browse/GROOVY-10449)
   - Fields with a public modifier were not returned with MetaClassImpl#getProperties() in groovy 3, but are now.

+## NOTE: This document is a copied draft and the explanations are only highlights and will be expanded further prior to release of 7.0.